Business relationship management: As a model

 The BRM model will identify and categorize business relationships according to type.
-Each type has a discrete and clear purpose, characterized by a unique combination of roles, functions, activities, and instances of each type that can be identified, quantified, and analyzed.
+Each type serves a distinct purpose, defined by specific roles, functions, and activities that can be identified, measured, and analyzed.
 Some examples of these relationship types are business-to-business, business-to-consumer, and business-to-employee.

 BRM lifecycles

 The concept of the business relationship lifecycle builds on charting the complex changing values of business relationships over time in contrast to simple transactional value.